SMTG-Bham/galore/paper.md

 Numpy functions are used for data manipulation and convolution on a finite grid and Matplotlib is used for plotting [@Numpy2011; @Hunter2007].
-As well as simple tabular data files, the electronic DOS or PDOS may be imported directly from the output of the Vienna Ab Initio Simulations Package (VASP).
+As well as simple tabular data files, the electronic DOS or PDOS may be imported directly from the output of the VASP or GPAW codes.

 The Gaussian and Lorentzian functions employed have the forms:
 $$